 New report shows that 314 million women and girls are now using modern contraception in 69 low income countries

-Almost half a million women are using a modern method of contraception in Burundi today
+Over 31 million women in Indonesia are using a modern method of contraception following increased domestic budget allocation

 New report shows that 314 million women and girls are now using modern contraception in 69 low income countries